A tic is a sudden, rapid, recurring, non-rhythmic movement or vocalization.

-They can be simple (if they last less than one second), or complex (if they last more than one second).
-Even though they are perceived as involuntary, they can be voluntarily suppressed during short periods of time.
+They can be simple (if they last less than a second), or complex (if they last more than a second).
+Although they are perceived as involuntary, they can be suppressed voluntarily for short periods of time.